Paulamde/VPULab-CityFlow-ReID-Evaluation-Framework/README.md

 $ conda activate EvCity
 ```
 ### Running
-*Dataset*
+**Dataset**

 This github provides the Ground truth annotations of the CityFlow-ReID test set.
-The dataset can be downloaded at https://www.aicitychallenge.org/2020-data-and-evaluation/
+The entire dataset can be downloaded at https://www.aicitychallenge.org/2020-data-and-evaluation/.

-*Run evaluation code*
+**Run evaluation code**

-To run evaluation code you need your track2.txt file obtained with your ReID system.
+To run the evaluation code you need your track2.txt file obtained with your ReID system.
 To test the code, we provide a sample track2.txt

 ```
 $ python Evaluation_CityFlow.py